BarquistLab/ChromoCorrect/README.md

 launch_app()
 ```

-## Example - running locally
+## Further instructions

-Please see the [Instructions](/inst/Instructions.html) file for running
+Please see the [Instructions](/inst/Instructions.html) file for detailed
-the ChromoCorrect commands independently of the app.
+information on running the ChromoCorrect app or the commands
+independently of the app.